jgat/marking-assistant/README.md

 Because it's saved as a JSON file, you can store backups!
 Especially because this tool is in the experimental phase, and so it's not my fault if it loses all your data.

-Note: if a marks file already exists, then `./TODO.py init` will only overwrite it if it's given the `--force` flag.
+If a marks file already exists, then `./TODO.py init` will find any new scripts, and leave existing marks unchanged.

 ## Usage